8 Tips and Tricks for Appium Android Tests

 Hello!

-Appium is an open-source, cross-platform tool to automate native, mobile web, and hybrid apps.
-Appium works well on both native and hybrid applications.
-If a company relies on the iOS or Android SDK to create its apps, it can use Appium without any problems.
-Appium automation helps you automate testing of mobile web apps that are accessed using a mobile browser.
+Appium is an open-source, cross-platform tool designed to automate native, mobile web, and hybrid applications.
+It performs reliably on both native and hybrid apps.
+Companies that build their applications using the iOS or Android SDK can integrate Appium seamlessly.
+In addition, Appium automation enables efficient testing of mobile web apps accessed through mobile browsers.

 Verify That The Android Application Is Preinstalled